• The Hardness + boule is the most effective for an attacking player today.

 • Good players, and especially shooters, prefer the softest boules.

-• For an amateur, the half-soft boule is the most versatile, suited to all types of ground, to shooting and pointing.
+• The half-soft boule is the most versatile, suited to all types of ground, to shooting and pointing.

 THE DIFFERENT HARDNESSES